ohadk123/fakebooc-server/README.md

 ````bash
 npm start
 ````
-This command will start the FakeBook server on your local machine.
+This command will start the FakeBooc server on your local machine.

-2. **Access FakeBook website**: Open a web browser and go to http://localhost:8080 to access the FakeBook platform.
+2. **Access FakeBooc website**: Open a web browser and go to http://localhost:8080 to access the FakeBooc platform.

-3. **Access FakeBook Android Version**
+3. **Access FakeBooc Android Version**
    Once the server is running, you can run the Android version.
 For a full explanation on setting up and running the Android version, please refer to the Android repository.
-   Link to the repository: [https://github.com/ohadk123/fakebook-android](https://github.com/ohadk123/fakebook-android)
+   Link to the repository: [https://github.com/ohadk123/fakebooc-android](https://github.com/ohadk123/fakebooc-android)

 Congratulations!
-You are now running the FakeBook server locally.
+You are now running the FakeBooc server locally.
 Explore and test the features available on your development setup.